Trudeau Triggers Canadian Election, Voting Day Sept. 20

 His father served as prime minister from 1968 to 1984 with a short interruption.

-Opposition leftist New Democratic Party leader Jagmeet Singh said it is “selfish” for Trudeau to call an election in a pandemic.
+Opposition leftist NDP leader Jagmeet Singh said it is “selfish” for Trudeau to call an election in a pandemic.
 Ontario, Canada's largest province, reported more than 500 cases for the fourth straight day.

 Nelson Wiseman, a political science professor at the University of Toronto, said many Canadians will resent having an election they see as unnecessary, but said the Liberals will win the most seats.